pydata/xarray/doc/internals/how-to-add-new-backend.rst

 - the ``shape`` attribute
 - the ``dtype`` attribute.

-Xarray supports different type of
-`indexing <http://xarray.pydata.org/en/stable/indexing.html>`__, that can be grouped in three types of indexes :py:class:`~xarray.core.indexing.BasicIndexer`, :py:class:`~xarray.core.indexing.OuterIndexer` and
+Xarray supports different type of :doc:`/user-guide/indexing`, that can be grouped in three types of indexes :py:class:`~xarray.core.indexing.BasicIndexer`, :py:class:`~xarray.core.indexing.OuterIndexer` and